 - 11. Discuss assimilation in English (historical vs. contextual; progressive vs. regressive; assimilation of place; manner and voicing; coalescent assimilation). - 12.
 Discuss elision and linking in words and across the word boundary. - 13.
 Discuss the difference between a word and a morpheme.
 What is an allomorph?
 Discuss different types of morphemes (free/bound; root/affix; prefix/suffix; derivational/inflectional).
 Briefly characterise different parts of speech in English. - 14.
 Which grammatical tenses can be used to express future events? - 15.
 Discuss nouns (countability; gender; number; determination and case). - 16.
 Discuss central (personal; possessive; reflexive); reciprocal; demonstrative and relative pronouns. - 17.
 Compare and contrast adjectives and adverbs (distribution; grammatical function; morphology). - 18.
 Discuss verbs (lexical vs. auxiliary; regular vs. irregular).
 Which verbs can express tense; person and number?
-Comment on differences in the formation of questions and negation. - 19.
-Discuss primary auxiliaries (do; be; have) vs. modal auxiliaries (can; may; must; will; shall; should; ought to). - 20.
+Comment on differences in the formation of questions and negation.
+The functions of the operator. - 19.
+Discuss primary (or: non-modal) auxiliaries (do; be; have) vs. modal auxiliaries (can; may; must; will; shall; should; ought to; etc.). - 20.
 Discuss the layers of the lexicon (core vocabulary vs. borrowings).
 Which tests can be used to determine core vocabulary?
-Why did/does English "borrow" words from other languages?
-What happens to the loans before they are fully integrated into the lexicon of EL? - 21.
+Why has English borrowed words from other languages?
+What happens to the loans before they are fully integrated into the lexicon of English? - 21.
 Discuss lexical and meaning relations (homonymy; polysemy; synonymy; antonymy; hyponymy; meronymy). - 22.
 Discuss words and patterns (collocation; lexical set and field; fixed expressions and idioms). - 23.
 Discuss word formation in English (affixation; conversion; back-formation; clipping; acronyms; blending; loanword; calque; coinage). - 24.
 Discuss different types of compounds in English (endocentric vs. exocentric; appositional; dvandva; rhyme-motivated; ablaut-motivated; neo-classical). - 25.
 Discuss the change of the lexicon (semantic widening/narrowing; loss/revival; amelioration; pejoration; neologisms; and archaic words). - 26.
 Discuss taboo and swearing; jargon and slang. - 27.
-Discuss euphemisms; politically correct language; double speak / the language of propaganda. - 28.
-Clause structure clause types; verb classes; obligatory and optional clause elements (complements and adjuncts/adverbials). - 29.
-Syntactic characterisation of clause elements subject; object; complement; adverbial.
+Discuss euphemisms; politically correct language; doublespeak / the language of propaganda. - 28.
+Clause structure clause types; verb classes; obligatory and optional clause elements (complements and adjuncts). - 29.
+Syntactic characterisation of clause elements subject; object; adverbial; attribute.
 Direct and indirect objects.
-Subject complement; object complement.
-Obligatory and optional adverbials. - 30.
-Semantic roles of clause elements participants; agentive; affected; recipient; attribute. - 31.
-Subject-verb concord general rule; notional concord; and proximity.
-Negation clause negation; scope of negation; focus of negation.
+Subject complement; object complement; complement to noun/adjective/preposition.
+Obligatory and optional adverbials.

-- 32. Sentence types and discourse functions declaratives; interrogatives; imperatives; exclamatives.
+- 30. Sentence types and discourse functions declaratives; interrogatives; imperatives; exclamatives.
 Types of interrogative sentences.
-The nature and function of ellipsis; types of ellipsis (categorial; positional). - 33.
-Semantic roles of adverbials space; time; process; respect; contingency; modality; degree.
-Formal realisation of adverbials (phrasal categories) and their position within the clause. - 34.
-Coordination types; coordination and subordination; coordinators and their syntactic functions; semantic roles of the main coordinators.
-Apposition restrictive; non-restrictive. - 35.
-The complex sentence subordinate and superordinate clauses; finite; non-finite and verbless clauses; formal indicators of subordination. - 36.
-Syntactic and semantic functions of subordinate clauses nominal clauses (subject; object; complement and appositive clauses). - 37.
-Syntactic and semantic functions of subordinate clauses adverbial (time; conditional) and comparative clauses. - 38.
+The nature and function of ellipsis; types of ellipsis (categorial; positional). - 31.
+Semantic roles of adverbials place; time; manner; etc. Formal realisation of adverbials (phrasal categories) and their position within the clause. - 32.
+Coordination; coordination and subordination; coordinators and their syntactic and semantic functions.
+Apposition restrictive; non-restrictive. - 33.
+The complex sentence subordinate and superordinate clauses; finite; non-finite and verbless clauses; formal indicators of subordination. - 34.
+Syntactic and semantic functions of subordinate clauses nominal clauses (subject; object; complement and appositive clauses). - 35.
+Syntactic and semantic functions of subordinate clauses adverbial (time; conditional) and comparative clauses.
+Ellipsis in comparative clauses. - 36.
 Multi-word verbs (phrasal verbs; prepositional verbs).
-Complementation of adjectives (examples; the selection of the preposition). - 39.
-The noun phrase premodification and postmodification; relative clauses (restrictive and non-restrictive).
-Sentential relative clauses. - 40.
+Complementation of adjectives (examples; the selection of the preposition). - 37.
+The noun phrase premodification and postmodification; relative clauses: restrictive and supplementary (non-restrictive and sentential). - 38.
 Theme/topic; focus and information processing/packaging (movements; inversions; passivisation); cleft sentences; existential sentences (the function of it and there).